vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==
+[ Specification Change ] Hide license key when license key is valid.
 [ Bug fix ][ Tab (Pro) ] Fixed extra space being added to tabs depending on theme.
 [ Bug fix ][ Fixed Display (Pro) ] Fixed an issue with redundant JavaScript loading in the WordPress 6.5 environment.
 [ Add function ][ Tab (Pro) ] Add settings for when there are many labels or the screen width is narrow.